 - Being protected from pain, suffering, injury or disease

 Do not leave your dog alone for long periods.
 Dogs are pack animals and need companionship.
 Perhaps a relative or friend could take your dog out for a walk or spend sometime with your dog.
-Toys such as 'kongs', 'interactive kongs' and treat dispensers etc can provide stimulation for your dog when left alone.

 Dogs need properly controlled daily exercise with mental and physical stimulation and a chance to socialise with other dogs - a perfect time for owners to de-stress, relax and meet other dog owners.

 Consider third party insurance for your dog, so that you are covered in the event of damage and other incidents